BOlaerts/ESP32-2432s028/README.md

       ...
 ```
 #### Touchscreen
-To be able to use the touchscreen interface, a touchscreen
-The esp32-2432s028 has an ili9341 display that can be used via ther LCD SPI bus:
+To add touch functionalities, a touchscreen component should be added via the touch SPI bus:
 ``` yaml
 touchscreen:
   platform: xpt2046